ResultadosDigitais/matrix/README.md

 # Running in Production
-If you will run in production we strongly recomend to you close your environmen using an internal VPN.
-In this solution everybody with the link and a valid google credential can enter in your virtual office.
-Because of this is important to you mantain your environment closed.
-Or you can define a variable `WHITELIST_DOMAINS` to limit only authorized users enter in the **#matrix**.
+If you will run in production we strongly recommend you close your environment using an internal VPN.
+In this solution everybody with the link and a valid google credential can enter your virtual office.
+Because this is important for you to maintain your environment closed.
+Or you can define a variable `WHITELIST_DOMAINS` to limit only authorized users to enter in the **#matrix**.
+You have to choose a strong key to the `COOKIE_SESSION_SECRET` and have to put in `GOOGLE_CALLBACK_URL` your production domain.

 		WHITELIST_DOMAINS=["@domain1.com","@domain2.com"]